Dawit-1621/Upside-down-image-detection-using-PyTorch/README.md

 * You can Downlaod the Dataset from here.
 * This Dataset is Derived from Flickers Faces HQ Dataset
-* This Dataset contains 20k images with 10k original and 10k Upside_Down images.Each Image has size of 256 * 256.
+* This Dataset contains 20k images with 10k original and 10k Upside_Down images.
+Each Image has size of 256 * 256.